 Q: How can I pay you?

 Answer: We accept secure PAYPAL payments & MoneyGram for remittances.

 Alternately, if you wish, the direct transfer of funds inter bank.
-But such transactions will carry a surcharge and international bank transfers carry a fee in USD $ for processing, equal to the Banks pre determined charge at that time.
-This is an expensive option.
+But such transactions will carry a surcharge and international bank transfers carry a fee in USD $ for processing, equal to the Banks predetermined charge at that time.
+This is a more expensive option.

 Under certain circumstances, we also accept Western Union.
 Personal cheques, money orders and other financial instruments by post.
-But personal cheques take time to clear and no work can be scheduled or undertaken until funds are cleared.
+Personal cheques take time to clear and no research or work can be scheduled or undertaken until funds are cleared.

-We do not accept unsolicited images attached to email enquiries and you cannot send them from the CONTACT page.
+We do not accept unsolicited images attached to email enquiries and there is no function to send them from the CONTACT page.

 Q: What guarantee do I have that my work of art is going to be authentic or valuable after I've paid you to do the job?